How to Convert Your Great Ideas into Customer Value - GrowinBytes Ed. 107

 There's something about the promise of a genius idea that begs to remain in its pristine, hopeful state.
 The reality is ideas have to get a little messy if there is going to be any practical progress.

 Recently I found myself with a long list of projects, priorities, and unformed ideas.
 As I typically do, I began the process of organizing, categorizing, and ranking.
-It was soon very evident that it was time to make a change.
+It was soon clear that it was time to make a change.

 Enter the Idea Triage Workbook